mwhapples/BrailleBlaster-NG-docs/manual.md

 Remove All Emphasis from the table if emphasis is not necessary.

-Emphasis: You can use any of the forms of Emphasis that are found in the Emphasis toolbar in BrailleBlaster's main window and apply them to text in the table.
+Emphasis: You can use any of the forms of Emphasis that are found in the Emphasis toolbar in BrailleBlaster’s main window and apply them to text in the table.

 Translation: You can use Direct Translation, Uncontracted Translation,